Hammersmith & Fulham Council has produced a plan for net zero compatible district heat networks within the borough.

 It can be used to capture energy from zero-carbon or low-carbon heat sources providing an alternative to natural gas and helping H&F to meet its ambitious goal of net zero carbon by 2030.

 This includes sources that can be found in the environment, such as air, river, and deep underground – including the tube network – as well as waste heat from other buildings, including data centres, the sewer system, and processes such as printing and brewing.
-Much of which can be accessed at low cost, meaning district heat networks can save money as well as reducing carbon and pollution.

 Most of them currently rely on gas, a fossil fuel.
 Heating buildings currently accounts for nearly half of the carbon emissions in H&F.